multimeters/SFND_2D_Feature_Matching_Mid_Term/README.md

 ![alt text |width=450px | align="middle"][image1]

 ## MP.3 - Keypoint Removal.
+**TASK:** Remove all keypoints outside of a pre-defined rectangle and only use the keypoints within the rectangle for further processing.
 * Implemented on the file [MidTermProject_Camera_Student.cpp](src/MidTermProject_Camera_Student.cpp) from lines 242 to 255.

 * The next image is a example of the result